sapegin/vscode-new-file-now/Readme.md

 ## Motivation

-There are plenty of similar extensions but they are either broken, or confusing.
+There are plenty of similar extensions (like [this](https://marketplace.visualstudio.com/items?itemName=patbenatar.advanced-new-file) or [this](https://marketplace.visualstudio.com/items?itemName=dkundel.vscode-new-file)) but they are either broken, or confusing.
 I wanted something that’s easy to use, efficient, simple, and has great UX.
+Also, they weren’t updated in years and don’t use new Visual Studio Code’s APIs.

 ## You may also like